Tarik Phillip: Tofaş (2019–2020)

 Phillip was released from his contract with the Wizards in order to sign with Tofaş of the Basketbol Süper Ligi (BSL) on August 13, 2019.
 Phillip was named the Player of the Week for the first week of the 2019–20 EuroCup by Eurobasket.com after scoring 17 points with 10 rebounds and seven assists in an 84–71 win against Limoges CSP.

 Hapoel Jerusalem (2020)

-On August 9, 2020, Phillip signed with Hapoel Jerusalem of the Israeli Premier League.
-In his debut, he posted 21 points, 5 assists and 3 steals in a 103-96 win against Maccabi Rishon LeZion.
+On August 9, 2020, Phillip signed with Hapoel Jerusalem of the Israeli Basketball Premier League.
+In his debut, he posted 21 points, 5 assists, and 3 steals in a 103–96 win against Maccabi Rishon LeZion.
 Phillip left the team on November 18.

 Return to Tofaş (2020–2021)

 On November 20, 2020, he signed with Tofaş of the Turkish Basketbol Süper Ligi (BSL), returning to the club for second time.